nithyaramakrishnan/data-shield/manage.md

 6. Enter an **ISVSVN**.
 It is a numeric security version that you assign to the enclave.
 When you make a change that affects your application security, be sure to incrementally increase the value.

-7. Provide a memory size for your Enclave.
+7. Choose a memory size for your Enclave.
 If your application uses a large amount of memory, you can use a large enclave.
 However, the size of your enclave can affect your performance.
-Be sure that your memory allocation is set to a power of 2.
-For example: `2048 MB`.

 8. Enter a number of threads for your enclave that is large enough to accommodate the maximum number of processes that run in your app.